 At Sheltons Accountants we have extensive experience providing multi-jurisdictional tax advice, advice on tax treaty issues and cross-border tax efficient structuring.

-If you need advice or assistance with your UK or Singapore tax obligations, including dual tax return filings, we’re here to help.
-Simply send us an email at SG@SheltonsGroup.com to arrange a free initial consultation.
+If you need advice or assistance with your UK or Singapore tax obligations, including dual tax return filings.
+Feel free to contact us at SG@SheltonsGroup.com for a no-charge fact finding call.
+After such call, we are usually able to send a fee quote for services.

 Back to Blogs